Ford Australia has given the Everest large SUV a price rise for the second time in three months.

 Speaking to CarsGuide, a Ford Australia spokesperson said there are no corresponding changes to the Toyota Fortuner rival’s standard specification, as the pricing adjustment is “effectively seasonal, … influenced by factors including exchange rates and so on”.

 As before, two diesel engines are on offer, including a 147kW/470Nm 3.2-litre single-turbo five-cylinder and a 157kW/500Nm 2.0-litre twin-turbo four-cylinder.

 Both are exclusively matched to torque-converter automatic transmissions, with the former using a six-speed unit, while the latter has four more gears to play with.

 Rear- and four-wheel drive are available alongside four grades: entry-level Ambiente, mid-range Trend and Sport, and flagship Titanium.
-And despite ebing based on the five-seat Ranger ute, the Everest comes with seven seats as standard.
+And despite being based on the five-seat Ranger ute, the Everest is available with seven seats.

 2020 Ford Everest pricing before on-road costs

 |Ambiente 4WD 3.2-litre||automatic||$55,090 (+$400)|

 |Sport 4WD 2.0-litre||automatic||$64,390 (+$400)|